MovingBlocks/TempDoc/Dev-Setup.md

 * This will clone the remote repo to your local drive - *NOTE:* this can take quite a while with no progress bar!
 Be patient for at least a few minutes :-)
 * A prompt will pop up asking if you want to create a project for your new files - pick *no*
 * Open a command prompt in the directory you checked out into (so run `cmd` and do `cd D:\Dev\Terasology` or sometihng) and execute `gradlew idea` there - this installs Gradle automatically and builds the project config
 * There's also a version for Eclipse - `gradlew eclipse` - more work on the project generation might be coming.
-See the Gradle section on [[FancyGit]]
+See the Gradle section on [[Fancy Git]]
 * Open a new project and pick the Terasology project in your shiny new source controlled directory
 * Go to the Version Control(may be CVS) menu / Enable Version Control Integration, and pick Git (prepares Git IDE integration)
 * Navigate to `org.terasology.game.Terasology` in the project explorer under `src` and right click it, then pick run to start the game!